This seemed like a good fit for this week. Enjoy.

 This thin mint obsession actually started as a Christmas cookie recipe I found via Pinterest a few years ago.
 It was easy, three ingredients, and it tasted amazing, so it stayed in the old recipe box until the following Christmas.
 Then over Christmas break this year, I thought, why am I only making these during the holidays?
 This is a great year-round cookie!

 Then I also thought about how January is so damn January around here and decided that this recipe was just the thing to bring happiness back, if only momentarily.

 Last Wednesday it was very January here, and I said FUCK IT, I AM MAKING THOSE DAMN THIN MINTS.

 I swear a lot on this blog, welcome to it.

-So I made those damn thin mints but I only made a very small batch because I am on a diet and eating 10 homemade thin mints is not on the menu.
+So I made those damn thin mints, but I only made a tiny batch because I am on a diet, and eating 10 homemade thin mints is not on the menu.

 It should be, but it isn’t.

 There are three different versions of this recipe making the rounds on the internet and Pinterest.
 One has shortening (Crisco), the other doesn’t, and one is an entire makeover of the original cookie.

 I have tried two of the above recipes, but the one I haven’t tried is this one:

 I kind of like the blog/website that the recipe came from (Eating Bird Food, is the name), even though her type of blog isn’t really my thing.
 BUT some recipes are pretty cool and I love birds so.